Jimjule/GBooks-Reading-List/README.md

 # This Version

-- Use more descriptive and fitting variable names
+- Design (List steps, consider input and output for each, should they share state?)
+- Refactor according to chart_plan.jpg
+  - Refactored tests
-- Remove magic strings
+  - Remove menu loop
+  - Display reading list when opened

 # To Be Implemented

 - SRP methods
-- Design (List steps, consider input and output for each, should they share state?)